dariofenoglio98/CF_FL/README.md

 - `--n_attackers`: Specifies the number of attackers in the training set, not considered for client-evaluation.
 Default is 0.
 - `--attack_type`: Specifies the attack type to be used.
 Choices: ''=no attack, 'MP_noise'=crafted-noise, 'MP_gradient'='inverted-gradient', 'DP_flip'=label-flipping, 'DP_inverted_loss'=inverted-loss,Default is ''.
 - `--fold`: Specifies the current fold of the cross-validation, if 0 no cross-validation is used.
 Choices range from 0 to 19.
 Default is 0.
-- `--window_size`: Specifies the window size for moving average.
-Default is 10.
+- `--window_size`: Specifies the window size for moving average, considering client history.
+Default is 30.

 ### `server_Baseline.py`
 This script initializes a server facilitating client connections for federated learning.
-It implements the robust aggregation baselines, such as Krum, Median, Trimmed-mean.
+It implements the robust aggregation baselines, such as Krum, Median, Trimmed-mean, RFA.
 - `--rounds`: Specifies the number of training rounds.
 Default is set to 20.
 - `--dataset`: Specifies the dataset to be used.
 Choices: 'diabetes', 'breast', 'synthetic', 'mnist'.
 Default is 'diabetes'
 - `--data_type`: Specifies the type of data partition.
 Choices: 'random'=IID, '2cluster'=non-IID, 'cluster'=old non-IID version.
 Default is 'random'.